 The tia Trio™ delivers some seriously excellent imaging and a holographic soundstage.
-The big ticket elements here is the depth and sub-bass presence as well the air or headroom its treble can achieve.
+The big-ticket elements here are the depth and sub-bass presence as well as the air or headroom its treble can achieve.
 Credit to the tia driver for that airy and articulate treble.

 You won’t find this low-end to be as fast as say the A18 given its all-BA driver low-end.
 Most BA tunings will sound a little tighter and pacier but rarely do they exhibit the same intoxicating texture and body of a good dynamic driver.

 Presence starts to drop with amplitude from around 100hz with a slow but linear curve down to around 500-600Hz.
 I do detect a very small rise towards 1k thereafter for male vocals but otherwise, this is a classic drop to prevent bass bleed and keep that top-notch instrumental separation clean and clear.

 The timbre of the tia Trio™ mids is natural to neutral pulling from both the warmth of its elevated low-end dynamic driver tuning and that sparkling and clean tia high.
 You get an exciting and engaging contrast of warmth and clarity that honestly surprises me for how successfully it avoids sounding hard-edged or sibilant.

 Sure, instrumental timbre is a little on the lean and clean side with that lower-mids dip but there is a ‘pure tone’ about the notes that stops them from ever sounding edgy or brittle.